edukor03/home-lab-setup/ubuntu-server/README.md

 ## Purpose in Lab
 This system represents a target host in the lab environment, providing services that other machines can scan, exploit, or interact with during simulated scenarios.

+> [!Note]
+> Ths directory is a work in progress and will be updated with additional lab activities and configurations as they are developed.